TUESDAY, MARCH 13, 2018

 At The Dallas Morning News she wrote about local, state, and national politics, first as a reporter and later as an editorial writer and columnist.
 In 2010, Ms. Nelson and two of her colleagues were awarded the Pulitzer Prize for editorial writing for a series of editorials that condemned the stark economic and social disparity separating Dallas’s thriving northern half and struggling southern half.

-CNN political commentator
+Communications Strategist, CNN commentator

 Kevin Madden is a nationally recognized communications strategist, having served as a senior counselor to some of the nation’s top leaders in both the public and private sectors over the last 15 years.